thevisad/voynich_unlocked/community_findings.md

 - **Bigram-preserving Markov models:** Preserves local two-token transition probabilities; tests whether local ordering alone explains the observations
 - **Frequency-matched substitution models:** Preserves marginal token frequencies; isolates effects of pure frequency bias

 Preliminary results are consistent with the observed operator differentiation and entropy structure being incompatible with all three null classes.
-Observed JS divergence collapses to <0.1 under tested null models (summary; full details forthcoming).
+Observed JS divergence collapses to <0.1 under tested null models and does not reproduce the structured separation seen in the corpus (summary; full details forthcoming).

 ---